oussema286/fordead_package/docs/Tutorial/04_compute_forest_mask.md

 This can be done either by rasterizing a vector file, or by producing this binary mask directly.
 The final mask should have the same dimensions, resolution, projection as Sentinel-2 images.
 It is also possible to run _fordead_ without any forest mask.
-Specific options allow taing advantage of land cover or forest spatial database available in France ([BDFORET](https://inventaire-forestier.ign.fr/spip.php?article646) from IGN and [Land cover](https://www.theia-land.fr/en/ceslist/land-cover-sec/) from THEIA).
+Specific options allow taking advantage of land cover or forest spatial database available in France ([BDFORET](https://inventaire-forestier.ign.fr/spip.php?article646) from IGN and [Land cover](https://www.theia-land.fr/en/ceslist/land-cover-sec/) from THEIA).

 Here, we used a shapefile identifying forested areas in the example dataset, which was rasterized as a binary raster.